-- · relieve pain - improve walking, standing, dressing, bathing, etc
+- relieve pain - improve walking, standing, dressing, bathing, etc age general health bone strength

 Most people have good results following their first joint replacement.
 With daily exercise, the new joint usually lasts 15-20 years or more.

 The type of surgery will be decided by your surgeon based on your: